-The School of Continuing and Professional Studies celebrates the achievement of its graduates through an annual commencement ceremony, held in May.
+Elizabethtown College celebrates the achievement of its graduates through an annual commencement ceremony, held in May.
 All degree-seeking students are invited and encouraged to participate.
 Students completing a Graduate Certificate are not eligible to participate in commencement.

-Undergraduate students must have completed all degree requirements, including having all official transcripts from other institutions submitted, prior to the May commencement date in order to participate in that year's ceremony.
+Students must have completed all degree requirements prior to the May commencement date in order to participate in that year's ceremony.
 Students completing after the May commencement date will be invited to attend the following May's ceremony.

 Diplomas are mailed to students following the August and January degree conferral.
-Diplomas are presented at commencement to students with a May degree conferral date, provided they do not have a Business Office or Financial Aid hold.
-Diplomas are mailed to May graduates who are unable to attend commencement.
+Diplomas are presented at commencement to students with a May degree conferral date, provided they do not have a hold on their student account.
+Diplomas are mailed to May graduates that do not attend commencement.